Connectors

 Web Service URI

-This is the endpoint where Dime.Scheduler will attempt to post data back to.
+The endpoint Dime.Scheduler posts data back to.

 API Type

-Back-office system | Supported types | Comment |
+| Back-office system | Supported types | Comment |

-Microsoft Dynamics 365 Business Central |
+| Microsoft Dynamics 365 Business Central |

 | Read more here. |

-Microsoft Dynamics NAV | SOAP web services | Read more here. |
+| Microsoft Dynamics NAV | SOAP web services | Read more here. |

-Webhook | REST |
+| Webhook | REST |

 Source type